 Appreciate is a verb that means to recognize and value the quality, significance, or importance of something or someone.
 It often carries a sense of gratitude and acknowledgment of positive attributes or actions.

-The word can also describe something that grows in worth or value over time, especially in financial or property contexts.
+The word can also describe something that grows in worth or value over time, especially in financial, business, or property contexts—see also appreciation.

 Etymology

 The word “appreciate” comes from the Latin “appretiare,” meaning “to estimate the worth of.”
-This evolved through Middle French as “aprecier” and Middle English as “apprecien,” maintaining the sense of evaluating and valuing something.
-Over time, it gained the additional sense of expressing gratitude or recognizing importance.
+It developed through Middle French as “aprecier” and into Middle English as “apprecien,” preserving the idea of evaluating value.
+Over time, English also added a broader sense related to expressing gratitude or recognizing importance.

 Example Sentences

-• I really appreciate your help with the project—it made a huge difference.
+- I really appreciate your help with the project—it made a huge difference to our timeline.

-• It’s important to appreciate the little things in life that bring us joy.
+- It’s important to appreciate the little things in life that bring us joy, not just the big achievements.

-• The house appreciated in value over the past few years.
+- The house appreciated in value over the past few years due to upgrades in the neighborhood.

 Appreciate Synonyms